Income Verification is a requirement of PeachCare for Kids®.

 To continue your eligibility, your income will be verified every year.
 You will receive a letter when it is time to renew your account.

-To print out an Income Verification Form, please log in to your account through the website (www.peachcare.org).
-For parents who do not already have a log-in ID, you will need to create one under "My Account" before you can access your account through the web.
-Or you can call PeachCare for Kids toll-free at 877-GA-PEACH (877-427-3224) and request the Income Verification Form.
+To print out an Income Verification Form, please visit the documents page, or you can call PeachCare for Kids toll-free at 877-GA-PEACH (877-427-3224) and request the Income Verification Form.

 Income Verification Includes: